 Closing Costs, Including Points

-Closing fees can range from $0 to $10,000+.
+Closing costs on your mortgage can range from $0 to $10,000+.
 However, they are usually paid for by the seller on your purchase contract or financed into the sales price so you don’t have to worry about it.
-In some cases though, you may have to bring money to closing to pay these costs.
+In some cases though, you may have to bring money to the closing in order to pay these costs.

 Utilities and Service Costs